-There is plenty of debate about teen dating, but I think it provides a great opportunity for teens to practice relating to one another.
+There is plenty of debate about teen dating, but I think dating provides a great opportunity for teens to practice relating to one another.
 So, as our sons venture out into this new phase of life, we need to prepare them with a great foundation.
-There are several principles I think are important for our sons to know in treating a girl well on a first date.
+There are several principles I think are important for our sons to know about treating a girl well on a first date.
 Here are 10 things to teach your son for a first date.

 1. Bring her flowers.

 All women are beautiful and this is a symbol of acknowledgment of her beauty.

 A man is a leader and a provider.
 This is a sign of self-discipline.

 No woman wants to get into your dirty automobile.
 Women like things clean and straight.

 It might seem old-fashioned, but a gentleman should open all doors, including the car door.

 5. Pull her chair out for her.